Emma Finucane: Senior career

-Representing Wales, Finucane won two bronze medals at the 2022 Commonwealth Games in Birmingham.
+Again representing Wales, Finucane won two bronze medals at the 2022 Commonwealth Games in Birmingham.
 She overcame Sophie Capewell of England in the bronze medal race in the sprint, and competing alongside Edmunds and Thomas, she claimed bronze in the team sprint.
 Finucane described her two medals as "above and beyond" her expectations.
-She then made her debut appearance at the UCI Track Cycling World Championships in October.
+She also finished fourth in the Kierin and fifth in the 500 m time trial.
+Later that year, Finucane made her debut appearance at the UCI Track Cycling World Championships.
 Competing for Great Britain, she helped secure bronze in the team sprint with Lauren Bell and Capewell.

 Finucane won four national titles at the 2023 British Cycling National Track Championships, taking her career total of national titles to five.
 Her victories came in the 500 m time trial, the sprint, the keirin and the team sprint (with Katy Marchant and Milly Tanner).
 At the 2023 UEC European Track Championships in Grenchen, Finucane won silver medals in both the team sprint and the keirin.
-In the Track Cycling Nations Cup, Finucane won bronze medals in the sprint and team sprint at the first round in Jakarta, before claiming sprint gold at the next round in Cairo.
+In the Track Cycling Nations Cup, she won bronze medals in the sprint and team sprint at the first round in Jakarta, before claiming sprint gold at the next round in Cairo.

-At the 2023 UCI Track Cycling World Championships in Glasgow, she claimed her first senior world title as she took gold in the sprint competition.
-Her success made her the first British woman to become world sprint champion since Becky James in 2013, and the third British woman overall (after Victoria Pendleton and James).
-She sealed victory by beating Lea Friedrich in the final.
+At the 2023 UCI Track Cycling World Championships in Glasgow, Finucane claimed her first senior world title.
+Having exited the keirin at the quarter-finals stage earlier in the competition, she took gold in the sprint.
+Her success made her the first British woman to become the world sprint champion since Becky James in 2013, and the third British woman overall (after Victoria Pendleton and James).
+She sealed victory by beating German rider Lea Friedrich in the final.
 Finucane also set a new sea level record time during her 200 m qualifying ride for the sprint.
 Later in the competition, she was a member of the British trio who claimed silver in the team sprint.
 Finucane was named 2023 BBC Cymru Wales Sports Personality of the Year.